Side Plank Pose - Vasisthasana

 Step 5

-Press down through the right hand and raise your left hand.
-Keep your lower belly engaged and your tailbone long.
+Lower your right hand to the ground while simultaneously raising your left hand.
+Keep your lower abdomen engaged and elongate your tailbone.

 Step 6